-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies): reported to DDSQI Steering Committee every six (6) months
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 For each performance measure the state will use to assess compliance with the statutory assurance (or sub-assurance), complete the following.
 Where possible, include numerator/denominator.